gkalomiros/shotokan/curriculum/proposed/mudansha2/README.md

 #### Stances/Footwork

-* nekoashi and kosa tachi
-* stepping forward in kosadachi and backwards in nekoashidachi
-* turning in new stances, pivoting on either the front or rear foot
-* shifting side to side in kibadachi
-* shifting from stance to stance in place

-#### Punches/Strikes/Kicks

-* ura and tate tsuki zenkutsudachi
-* kagezuki kibadachi
-* oigyakuzuki jiyyugamae
-* hiraken, ippon nukide, nihon nukide, haito, kumade, washide, and koko uchiwaza
-* kage, uchimawashi, soto mikazuki, uchi mikazuki, and kaiten ushiro keriwaza

-#### Blocks

-* kosa, juji, kakiwake, osaede, haishu, and tate shuto ukewaza
+Students must be familiar with the auxiliary Shotokan stances (cross-legged, cat-legged, L-shaped, closed feet).
+They should be able to move freely while stepping or turning, and be able to comfortably shift from one stance to another.

+#### Punches, Blocks, Kicks, and Strikes

+Students learn auxiliary, but still common Shotokan punches (close, vertical fist, stepping reverse), blocks (crossing, X-shaped, wedge, pressing hand, back hand, and verical knife-hand), kicks (crescent, hook, inside round), and strikes.
+They should be able to freely demonstrate them in kihon, even switching between techniques of a type ad hoc while maintaining good form.

-#### Combinations
+#### Combination Movements

-These combinations are meant to allow the student to demonstrate familiarity with the core techniques, proper posture, and correct alignment in techniques.
-Range of motion and fluidity are more important that speed or power.

-* nihon and sanbon tsukiwaza, uchiwaza, and ukewaza moving forward and backwards in stance (minimal variation expected)
-* keriwaza to tsukiwaza, uchiwaza, and ukewaza and tsukiwaza, uchiwaza, and ukewaza to keriwaza moving forward in zenkutsudachi
-* alternating leg double kicks moving forward in front stance
-* shutouke kokutsudachi, kizami maegeri, gyakuzuki zenkutsudachi
-* sotouke zenkusudachi, yoko empi kibadachi, kizami uraken gyakuzuki zenkutsudachi
-* ageuke ura ashi maegeri zenkutsudachi
-* kizamizuki or uraken, gyakuzuki, maegeri or mawashigeri jiyyugamae
-* kizamizuki or uraken, oizuiki, gyakuzuki jiyyugamae
-* oigyakuzuki, gyakuzuki, maegeri or mawashigeri jiyyugamae
-* kizamizuki step up maegeri or mawashigeri jiyyugamae
+Students begin performing techniques in doubles, either pre-arranged for free-form.
+Focus should be placed on demonstrating familiarity with the techniques and demonstrating proper posture and aligntment for both lead side and reverse form movements.
+Again, speed and power, while encouraged, are not the emphasis yet.
+For some, extra effort may be needed to improve range of motion in the hips, legs, and ankles.

 ### Kata

-* Heian Sandan
-* Heian Yondan
-* Heian Godan
-* Tekki Shodan
+Students learn the remaining beginner level kata: Heian Sandan, Heian Yondan, Heian Godan, and Tekki Shodan.
+The Tekki kata is introduced as it was the traditional first form learned by students in Shuri and Tomari before the creation of the Heian kata.

 ### Kumite

-At this level, both uke and tori are graded for intent and effectiveness

-* kihon ippon kumite jodan oizuki, chudan oizuki, maegeri, mawashigeri, and kaiten ushirogeri
-* single grabs and escapes from static positions
+Students continue to practice formalized kumite.
+For familiar drills, focus needs to be placed in improving intention, distancing, targeting, and footwork while maintaining proper, and improving, form.

+Students by this level should also be introduced to simple free-form sparring exercises.
+Emphasis in these drills should be on skills development rather than direct competition.

+In grab and escape exercises, students should begin branching out in types of grabs attempted, and methods of escape.
+Grabs should emphasize control of the target and/or disruption of balance.
+Escapes should demonstrate correct use of posture, alignment, positioning, and variation of counter attacks both in technique and effective targets.
+Escapes should always avoid strength vs strength situations.

 ## Social

 Students must be familiar with and demonstrate proper day to day etiquette in the dojo, be responsive to instructions, and demonstrate spririt and enthusiasm.
+Students should begin taking part in basic leadership duties within the dojo, such as leading warmups, and walking junior students through learning new techniques and kata.

+Students should be encouraged to attend, even if not participating, at local events and tournaments when available.
+Awareness of proper etiquette at special events should be learned.

-Students should, unless specifically excepted, have consistent and timely attendence and have been training for at least a year since being promoted to intermediate mudansha.
+Students must, unless specifically excepted, have consistent and timely attendence and have been training for at least a year since being promoted to intermediate mudansha before seeking promotion to advanced mudansha.

 ## Mental

-Students are required to take and pass a written exam that demonstrates:
+Students must learn the Japanese vocabulary, as typically used in Shotokan, for techniques learned.
+In order to be promoted to advanced mudansha, students must pass a written exam that demonstrates:

 * Japanese vocabulary for common terminology used in the dojo or at tournaments
 * Knowledge of general Shotokan trivia such as lineages, organizations, titles, etiquette, and symbology